-The Tom Quinn Community Centre Alternative School (TQCCAS) is a non-government Independent, Special Assistance School based at the Tom Quinn Community Centre in Bundaberg and supported by the Salvation Army.
-TQCCAS has been established to offer support and an alternative pathway for the growing number of year 9 and 10 students in the Bundaberg catchment who are encountering barriers that prevent their participation in mainstream education settings.
+TSA Independent Schools are a non-government Independent, Special Assistance School with a campus based at the Tom Quinn Community Centre in Bundaberg.
+The School has been established to offer support and an alternative pathway for the growing number of students in the Bundaberg catchment who are encountering barriers that prevent their participation in mainstream education settings.

-The major point of difference to our school’s approach is the ability to integrate students into the community centre for activities and social interactions.
+The major point of difference the school’s approach is the ability to integrate students into the community centre for activities and social interactions.
 In this way students can get the opportunity to see different work areas and activities such as:

 Commercial Kitchen operations

 Successful and busy Café - with the opportunity to engage in enterprise education